Hakon/reefpoints/_posts/2011-11-13-love-your-lib-directory.md

 useful.
 But it does do a good job of demonstrating how Rubygems' lookup happens.

-#### Using lib/ instead of monkey patching or forking ####

-I have seen this far too often: A gem has a bug or does not do exactly what the developer wants.
-This is Ruby and we have Github: FORK!
-Fork the gem, patch the code, submit a pull request that gets ignored, original gem gets updated over time, those changes and bug fixes never get pulled into the fork, things get ugly...

-I suggest the following pattern: Inheritence.

-We have been using OmniAuth-Identity in a recent project.
-Unfortunately the authentication only does a case-sensitive match against email addresses.
-This may be a bug.
-But in the mean time I do no want to monkey-patch and I do not want to form.
-Instead I will inherit OmniAuth-Identity into a new class that will allow me to override this behavior.
-I'll call this class `MyIdentity`.
-I could dump the file in the base `lib/` directory but because the `lib/` directory is exposed on the load path I don't want to possibly step on the toes of any other libraries.
-Instead I'll namespace it in the exact same way OmniAuth namespaces its own strategies: `lib/omniauth/my_identity.rb`

-I create an initializer called `lib_loader.rb` and use this to require anything in lib.
-(I am not a fan of adding `lib/` to Rails' autoload_paths, but that is just a preference)

 #### Use initializers for initializing, that is all ####

 I have seen developers dump code into initializers that has no business